PlayStation: PS One

 Released on July 7, 2000, concurrently with its successor the PlayStation 2, the PS One (stylized as PS one) was a considerably smaller, redesigned version of the original PlayStation video game console.
 The PS one went on to outsell all other consoles, including its successor, throughout the remainder of the year.
-It featured two main changes from its predecessor, the first being a cosmetic change to the console and the second being the home menu's Graphical User Interface; a variation of the GUI previously used only on PAL consoles up to that point.
+It featured two main changes from its predecessor, the first being a cosmetic change to the console and the second being the home menu's graphical user interface (GUI); a variation of the GUI previously used only on PAL consoles up to that point.

 PlayStation 2

-Released in 2000, 15 months after the Dreamcast and a year before its other competitors, the Xbox and the Nintendo GameCube, the PlayStation 2 is part of the sixth generation of video game consoles, and is backwards-compatible with most original PlayStation games.
+Released in 2000, 15 months after the Dreamcast and a year before its other competitors, the Xbox and the GameCube, the PlayStation 2 is part of the sixth generation of video game consoles, and is backwards-compatible with most original PlayStation games.
 Like its predecessor, it has received a slimmer redesign.
 It is the most successful console in the world, having sold over 155 million units as of December 28, 2012.
 On November 29, 2005, the PS2 became the fastest game console to reach 100 million units shipped, accomplishing the feat within 5 years and 9 months from its launch.
 This achievement occurred faster than its predecessor, the PlayStation, which took "9 years and 6 months since launch" to reach the same figure.
 PlayStation 2 shipments in Japan ended on December 28, 2012.
-The Guardian reported on January 4, 2013 that PS2 production had ended worldwide, but studies showed that many people all around the world still own one even if it is no longer in use.
+The Guardian reported on January 4, 2013, that PS2 production had ended worldwide, but studies showed that many people all around the world still own one even if it is no longer in use.
 PlayStation 2 has been ranked as the best selling console of all time as of 2015.